Historic Preservation Commission

 The ordinance created a 9 member commission appointed by the Mayor and City Council.
-The Commission consists of:
+The Commission strives to consist of:

 Members serve 3 year terms.
-An Historic Preservation Officer also aids as staff to the Commission.
-The Historic Preservation Officer is an architect appointed by the City to provide technical advisement to the Commission.
+A Historic Preservation Officer also aids as staff to the Commission.
+The Historic Preservation Officer is an architect appointed by the City to provide technical advisement to the Commission & the staff.

 Preservation Commission consists of 3 subcommittees:

 The Historic Preservation Commission is responsible for ensuring that the Historic District Ordinance 2010-11 (PDF) is followed by reviewing applications for Certificates of Appropriateness (COAs).
-The HPC also provides assistance in the maintenance, restoration, rehabilitation, reconstruction, and development of historic buildings.
+The HPC also provides guidance in the maintenance, rehabilitation, reconstruction, and development of historic buildings.